felix-le/react-completed-data-table/README.md

 **An application made by logic - reduced libraries and components.**

-- A todo list with useContext, tailwindcss, and jss
+- An application that can be used to create a data table.

-- Search + sort + filter - done
+- Search + sort + filter - .
+Please play with search and check boxes.
+Enjoy!

 - Pagination component - working